abruzzi/react-application-is-not-a-thing/readme.md

 }
 ```

-As illustrated below, we only invoke methods from the abstract interface (the grey lines) in each call site.
-They do not depend on scattered logic anymore but the single class `PaymentStrategy`.
+As illustrated below, instead of depend on scattered logic in components and hooks, they now only rely on a single class `PaymentStrategy`.
 And at runtime, we can easily substitute one instance of `strategy` for another (the red, green and blue square indicates different instances of `PaymentStrategy` class).

 ![strategy pattern](images/strategy-pattern.png)